Holographic Fermions in Striped Phases: Introduction

 \section{Introduction}

 Holographic methods provide a theoretical laboratory for probing exotic phases of matter that lie outside the paradigm of Laundau's Fermi liquid theory.
 Within this program, in recent years we have seen many studies of fermionic response in strongly interacting systems, using the techniques of holography (see~\cite{Henningson:1998cd, Mueck:1998iz, Lee:2008xf, Liu:2009dm, Cubrovic:2009ye, Faulkner:2009wj} for pioneering works and \emph{e.g.}~\cite{Iqbal:2011ae} for a review).
 In particular, holographic spectral functions can be compared with measurements of Angle-Resolved Photoemission Spectroscopy (ARPES) or Scanning Tunneling Microscopy (STM) experiments, thus potentially providing a crucial test for the applications of holography to real materials.
 The majority of these studies thus far has focused on homogeneous cases which respect translational invariance -- they involve gravitational constructions whose bulk metrics depend only on the holographic radial direction.
-However, real materials are characterized by very strong lattice potentials which break translational symmetry and can affect the low energy description of the system.
-One particular example is high temperature superconductivity in the copper oxides~\cite{Jan:2015}.
+However, real materials such as the copper oxides exhibiting high temperature superconductivity~\cite{Jan:2015} are characterized by very strong lattice potentials which break translational symmetry.

 The scarcity of holographic analyses of fermionic spectral functions in the presence of lattices can be traced to the difficulties that arise when examining the associated systems of non-linear partial differential equations.
 Studies of homogeneous holographic lattices, which simulate the effects of translational symmetry breaking while retaining the homogeneity of the spacetime geometry~\cite{Donos:2012js,Donos:2013eha,Andrade:2013gsa}, have proven successful at obtaining finite conductivities in holographic models of metallic phases, by reproducing the expected Drude physics.
 Nevertheless, as demonstrated by the authors of~\cite{Bagrov:2016cnr}, to describe holographically lattices relevant for condensed matter applications, one needs to consider periodic lattices rather than homogeneous ones.
 The first such study appeared in~\cite{Liu:2012tr}, where a lattice structure was encoded through a perturbatively small periodic modulation of the chemical potential, neglecting the backreaction on the metric.
 This analysis, performed in a weak potential limit, was then generalized to the fully backreacted case in~\cite{Ling:2013aya}, where the periodic gravitational backgrounds were constructed numerically.
 Certain interesting characteristics were identified, such as an anisotropic Fermi surface and the appearance of a band gap at the Brillouin zone boundary.
 However, these analyses only focus on cases in which the lattice periodicity is put in by hand and is irrelevant in the infrared.